 I wish to thank Governor DeWine and Lieutenant Governor Husted for their ongoing fight to support all children--especially children from historically marginalized communities.
 Their recent budget proposal reflects their deep commitment to see all children receive the support they need regardless of the type of school they attend.
 One provision within their budget I wish to call out is the Quality Community School Support provision.
-During the 2019 budget process, we cheered the adoption of this policy, and we are delighted to see that the Governor and Lieutenant Governor have increased the funding for this program from \$30 million each fiscal year to \$54 million a year.
+During the 2019 budget process, we cheered the adoption of this policy, and we are delighted to see that the Governor and Lieutenant Governor have proposed increasing the funding for this program from \$30 million each fiscal year to \$54 million a year.
 This provision has provided community schools that have consistently demonstrated their ability to outperform their home district and outpace the state's expectations for growth with the additional support we need to continue and expand the work that we're doing in Ohio's challenged school districts.

 Our schools have been recipients of the Quality Community School Support funds during this current budget.
 Since our conversion to become a community school, we have operated our schools, frankly, at a deficit each year and rely upon fundraising to offer our students the college preparatory education they have come to expect and deserve.
 These funds have, for the first time, allowed us to invest in meaningful ways to enhance our students' learning experience at DECA.
 We have been able to make significant inroads to retain our high performing teachers, improve our building infrastructure, and invest in an aligned curriculum.
-Should we be able to continue to receive these funds, we have greater things in store for our schools, our students, and our community.
+We need these funds to grow our impact in the Dayton community and ensure that more children have the opportunity they deserve to strive for greatness.